sergii/scalar_ruby/lib/scalar/installers/rails/README.md

 # Getting started with Scalar on Rails

-While Scalar can be used in any Ruby project, it’s especially great with [Rails](https://rubyonrails.org).
+While Scalar can be used in any Ruby project, it’s especially great with [Ruby on Rails](https://rubyonrails.org).

 ## Setup